Required Travel Documentation and Information for Cruise Vacations

-You can usually obtain a state-issued photo I.D. from your local driver's licence/Division of Motor Vehicles office.
+You can usually obtain a state-issued photo I.D. from your local driver’s license/Division of Motor Vehicles office.
 Contact your local office or visit your state’s DMV website for more information and instructions.
 You can also refer to the National Highway Traffic Safety Administration to access their list of State Departments of Motor Vehicles.

 Electronic Travel Authorization

-Per the Visa Waiver Program (VWP) requirements, all VWP travellers must obtain an electronic travel authorization prior to boarding a travel carrier to enter the United States.
+Per the Visa Waiver Program (VWP) requirements, all VWP travelers must obtain an electronic travel authorization prior to boarding a travel carrier to enter the United States.
 This can be done by completing the online application on the U.S. Department of Homeland Security’s website.
 Applications may be submitted at any time prior to travel.
 However, DHS recommends that applications be submitted no less than 72 hours prior to travel.
 In most cases you will receive a response within seconds.
 Potential responses include:

 - Authorization Approved